longaccess/longaccess-docs/api/1.0/api_1.0.md

 When the upload is complete, the client does a PATCH call to /upload/:id/ sending the archive checksum, the parts number and updating the status to 'uploaded'.

 Periodically the client does a GET call to /upload/:id/ to check the status of the operation.
 When the status is 'completed' the archive has been verified and archived by the backend.
-The client can now issue the PeperKey.
+The client can now issue the PaperKey.

 ### POST /upload/